-I have been practicing Natural Medicine for over 25 years and only recently did THE answer to a long-standing question finally come to the forefront.
+I have been practicing Natural Medicine for over305 years and only recently did THE answer to a long-standing question finally come to the forefront.

 The question still piques my curiosity at times.
-Given the disaster that we call our health care system and the mountain of evidence in favor of Natural Medicine . . . not to mention the 5000 year history. . . . it is puzzling how someone could not believe in it or add at least aspects into their live.
+Given the disaster that we call our health care system and the mountain of evidence in favor of Natural Medicine . . . not to mention the 5000-year history. . . . it is puzzling how someone could not believe in it or add at least aspects into their lives.

 Then it hit me.
 It is NOT “belief” that holds most people back, it is almost always one of the following:

 For some of those claiming “I don’t believe,” it is more of an “I don’t want to do. . . . “

 Eating well takes time and effort.
 Cooking herbs or going to the health food store can be an inconvenience.
 Popping a pill. . . well. . . a monkey can do this.
 It is a mindless act and places the responsibility exclusively on the doctor who prescribed it, the pharmacist who dispensed it, the pharmaceutical company who manufactured it and the government (actually the people) who pay for it.
 The individual is missing from all of these.

 Natural Medicine is based on a much different perspective.
 At the top of the priority list is individual responsibility.
 WE are responsible for our own health and the best health care system is SELF-health care.
 Paying attention to diet, precise type of exercise and accompanying recovery, rest and leading a life of balance and of passion are the major principles.
 All of these, place the responsibility on the person.